Ratcliffe-on-Soar

-Ratcliffe-on-Soar is a village and civil parish in Nottinghamshire on the River Soar.
+Ratcliffe-on-Soar, sometimes written Ratcliffe-upon-Soar or Radcliffe-on-Soar, is a village and civil parish in Nottinghamshire on the River Soar.

+Geography

 It is part of the Rushcliffe district, and is the site of Ratcliffe-on-Soar Power Station.
 Nearby places are Kingston on Soar, Kegworth and Trentlock.
-With a population of around 100, measured at 141 in the 2011 Census, the parish is too small to have a parish council and so has a parish meeting.
+With a population measured at 141 in the 2011 Census, and marginally increasing to 147 residents at the 2021 census, the parish is too small to have a parish council and so has a parish meeting.
 Although the village does not contain any shops, it has a church and a marina which is often affected by severe flooding as it built on designated floodplain, just before the Soar joins the River Trent at Trentlock.

 History

 Mesolithic scrapers and Neolithic flints have been found in Ratcliffe-on-Soar.